AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/environment-setup/setup-precommit.md

 ## How does OpenScPCA use pre-commit?

 All OpenScPCA contributors should use `pre-commit` while [making contributions with Git](./../../contributing-to-analyses/working-with-git/index.md).
-Briefly, you will follow [this process to make contributions](STUB_LINK for working with git):
+Briefly, you will follow process:

 - Make code changes [in a feature branch](../../contributing-to-analyses/working-with-git/working-with-branches.md)
 - [Stage and Commit](../../contributing-to-analyses/working-with-git/making-commits.md) files with code changes